bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 ```

 - Download the DESOBA dataset.
-- We provide the code of obtaining synthetic composite images from shadow image and deshadowed image under the file of data_processing.
+- We provide the code of obtaining synthetic composite images from shadow image and deshadowed image.
 ```bash
 python Vis_Desoba_Dataset.py
 ```
+`Vis_Desoba_Dataset.py` is available in `/data_processing/`.